kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 ---
 layout: blog
-title: Hitching
+title: Hitchhiking
 permalink: /hitchhiking/
 ---

   <header class="tc-ns pt4 pt5-ns">
     <h1 class="f3 fw7 f2-m f-subheadline-l font-body measure lh-title mt0">Hitchhiking Pt.
 1</h1>
-    <time class="f5 f4-l db fw1 font-body mb4"> February 25th, 2018</time>
+    <time class="f5 f4-l db fw1 font-body mb4"> April 25th, 2018</time>
     <img class="w-100 dib center-ns measure f3" src="/assets/img/hitching/opening.jpg" alt=""/>
   </header>

-  Earlier last year, I found myself hundreds of miles from home, in a strange neighborhood.
+  In the spring of last year, I found myself hundreds of miles from home, in a strange neighborhood.
 It was the first night of a hitchhiking trip across the country, and I was looking for a place to roll out my sleeping bag.

   The LA lights twinkled in the distance as dusk fell.